jooy2/vitepress-sidebar/README.md

 If this value is `true`, sorts the items in the menu item in descending order.
 This option is only enabled when `sortMenusByName` is `true`.

+### `sortMenusOrderNumerically`

+- Type: `boolean`
+- Default: `false`

+If this value is `true`, If a menu name contains a number at the beginning, it is sorted by the lower number, not the name.
+For example, if you have files named `1-a`, `10-a`, and `2-a`, a normal sort would sort by name, `['1-a', '10-a', '2-a']`.
+This causes the menu to display in an unintended order because `10-a` takes precedence over `2-a`.

+With this option, they are sorted as follows: `['1-a', '2-a', '10-a']`

+It should be used with the `sortMenusOrderByDescending` option if you want a descending sort.

 ### `collapsed`

 - Type: `boolean`